UdayLab/PAMI/docs/exercises/exercise1.md

 ## Task 2: Understanding the characteristics of the database

- Statistical details of a transactional database can be obtained by calling `transactionalDatabaseStats` class in PAMI.extras.dbStats.
+ Statistical details of a transactional database can be obtained by calling `TransactionalDatabase` class in PAMI.extras.dbStats.
  These details also be visualized by calling `plotLineGraphFromDictionary` class in  PAMI.extras.graph.

-    import PAMI.extras.dbStats.transactionalDatabaseStats as stats
+    import PAMI.extras.dbStats.TransactionalDatabase as stats
     import PAMI.extras.graph.plotLineGraphFromDictionary as plt

-    obj = stats.transactionalDatabaseStats(inputFile)
+    obj = stats.TransactionalDatabase(inputFile)
     obj.run()

     print(f'Database size : {obj.getDatabaseSize()}')